Joseph Sonnabend: Assessments of Sonnabend's career

 Despite his unconventional and often controversial opinions, mainstream AIDS researchers have in recent years become less critical of Sonnabend, recognising his devotion as a physician and patients' champion.
 According to Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases:

 In 2005, he retired from medical practice and moved to London.
 On World AIDS Day that year, he was awarded a Red Ribbon Leadership Award from the National HIV/AIDS Partnership.
 In 2000, he was recognised as an inaugural Award of Courage Honoree by amfAR:

 Personal life

 Sonnabend was gay, although he fathered two sons in his twenties and was at one time married.

-His sister, Yolanda Sonnabend, was a stage designer and artist.
+His sister, Yolanda Sonnabend (1935–2015), was a stage designer and artist.
 His relationship with her was documented in the 2015 film Some Kind of Love.

 He composed music throughout his life, and discussed his music on the radio programme Outlook on the BBC World Service in 2018.

+He died in January 2021 "after extensive health challenges" and a memorial service was held on 12 April 2021 at Judson Memorial Church in Manhattan, including music composed by Sonnabend and where eulogists included Ivy Kwan Arce, Sean Strub, Kyle Clifford, Rebecca Jordan-Young, Rebecca Pringle Smith, Jack Waters, Ash Kotak, and Miriam Lewis Sabin.